-Here is everything that opthub_eks.yaml creates in your AWS account:
+By using opthub_eks.yaml, the following gets created in your AWS account:

 - CloudFormation stacks for the main EKS cluster and each of the NodeGroups in the cluster. - A Virtual Private Cloud called eksctl-{cluster-name}-cluster/VPC.
 If you chose to use an existing VPC, this is not created.
 You can explore the VPC and its related networking components in the AWS VPC console.
-The VPC has all of the required networking components configured: - A set of three public subnets and three private subnets - An Internet Gateway - Route Tables for each of the subnets - An Elastic IP Address for the cluster - A NAT Gateway - An EKS Cluster, including four nodegroups with one m5.2xlarge instance provisioned: - infra For running Grafana and Prometheus. - opthubinfra For running the Optimizer Hub infrastructure components. - opthubcache For running the Optimizer Hub cache. - opthubserver For running the Optimizer Hub compile broker settings. - IAM artifacts for the Autoscaling Groups: - $^{\circ}\,$ Roles for the Autoscaler groups for the cluster and for each subnet - Policies for the EKS autoscaler
+The VPC has all of the required networking components configured: - $\,\circ\,$ A set of three public subnets and three private subnets - An Internet Gateway - $\circ~$ Route Tables for each of the subnets - An Elastic IP Address for the cluster - A NAT Gateway

+• An EKS Cluster, including four nodegroups with one m5.2xlarge instance provisioned:

+- infra For running Grafana and Prometheus. - opthubinfra For running the Optimizer Hub infrastructure components. - opthubcache For running the Optimizer Hub cache. - opthubserver For running the Optimizer Hub compile broker settings. - IAM artifacts for the Autoscaling Groups: - $^{\circ}\,$ Roles for the Autoscaler groups for the cluster and for each subnet - Policies for the EKS autoscaler